MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ## Container components

 The final type of component we need to distinguish is a container component.
-Many people might already have an understandings of what this means, but from a UI perspective, I'm not referring to any particular design pattern.
+Many people might already have an understanding of what this means, but from a UI perspective, I'm not referring to any particular design pattern.

 From a UI perspective a container component is simply where the application logic is resolved down to a set of modifiers and behavioural keys that are passed to presentational and layout components.